-The Intellectual Disability and Dementia: A Caregiver's Resource Guide for Nebraskans was designed to provide information to anyone who cares for adults with intellectual and developmental disabilities. be a tool to help you navigate the journey of supporting individuals with IDD as they age.
+- Intellectual Disability and Dementia: A Caregiver's Resource Guide for Nebraskans - designed to provide information to anyone who cares for adults with intellectual and developmental disabilities to help you navigate the journey of supporting individuals with IDD as they age.

 The National Task Group's overall mission is to advocate for services and supports for people with intellectual disability and their families who are affected by Alzheimer's disease and dementias.